boyhagemann/BhFacadeModule/README.md

 and inspired on the excellent Laravel framework.
 It uses the Zend service locator internally by default.

+The easiest way to check it out is to clone the [Zend Skeleton Application] (https://github.com/zendframework/ZendSkeletonApplication "Zend Skeleton Application") and edit the composer.json file (see installation below).

 Installation with Composer
 ------------